avj2352/i-am-bored/README.md

 # I AM B.O.R.E.D

 A Progressive Web application to Read, Create, Share cooking recipes.
+The Full name of the application stands for: `I am Book Of Recipes Easily Done`.

 ## App Names